-Unlimited streaming destination for learning Card Tricks, Mind Reading, Sleight of Hand, literally 1000's of magical effects.
+Unlimited streaming destination for learning Card Tricks, Mind Reading, Sleight of Hand, more than 3000 magical effects to choose..
 Start streaming for just $12.97/mo. or $99.97/yr.
 3-day Free Trial.
 Your journey in to being able to perform great magic begins now.

 Confidence is a key component when performing card tricks at any level.
 Your poise is just as important as your skill when performing card tricks.
 Ben Salinas addresses this very important quality in this magic training, 25 Card Weapons by Magic Makers.